mayankchoubey/deno-in-2-hours/README.md

 |NotSupported

 ## Unit testing
 Deno's toolchain comes with a simple unit testing framework that can be executed through `deno test` command.
 It runs all the files that match `*test.ts`.
+Use `ignore` to skip selective test cases or `only` to run only selective test cases matching a condition.

 ```ts
 import { assert } from "https://deno.land/std/testing/asserts.ts";